What Is An F-1 Visa?

 For professional legal help in obtaining an F-1 student visa, reach out to our team at Garvish Immigration Law Group.
 Frequently asked questions we hear from international students who want to study under the F-1 OPT program include:

-Schedule A Consultation With Our Georgia Student Visa Lawyers Today
+Schedule A Consultation With Our Georgia Immigration Lawyers Today

 If you need an EB-3 Visa for your future or current foreign employee, it’s in your best interest to consult with an Atlanta business immigration lawyer for EB-3 visas as soon as you can.
 A business immigration attorney for immigrant visas can help you in the following ways: